zukunft/zukunft.com/docs/llm/pending_prio_2.md

 ## start page

-add to url_var parameters for the list size an page and add link to ... more that shows more rows by calling the page again with the url_var for size increased. use 'dls' (display_list_size) and 'dlp' display list page for the short url and also create the _HUMAN const and wire them

 add up/down sorting on each column by adding the url_var 'dlo' (display_list_order) and the parameter is the id of the column phrase with an additional 'd' (descending) or 'a'

 add link to result / value